Ercanar/bachelor-thesis/Thesis.typ

 == Problems with the model
-// TODO begrenzen auf sachen die actually relevant sind This section dives deeper into the problem the code base presented when modifying the model to make the experiments possible.
+This section dives deeper into the problem the code base presented when modifying the model to make the experiments possible.
-The code of the MSCM model is written in a very loose style and standard.
-It is written in Fortran (specifically the Fortran 90 dialect), which is a programming language that provides an optional framework for enforcing a certain grade of type safety (i.e. the "implicit none" statement), which was however not used by the model code.
+The model is written in Fortran (specifically the Fortran 90 dialect), which is a programming language that provides an optional framework for enforcing a certain grade of type safety (i.e. the `implicit none` statement), which was however not used by the model code.
 To help development of the code base, various important subroutines were outfitted with data type annotations describing the shape of used variables.
-Furthermore, the use of the "intent" functionality helped with understanding the flow of data within the model by categorizing values into function input or output parameters or internal temporaries.
+Furthermore, the use of the `intent` functionality helped with understanding the flow of data within the model by categorizing values into function input or output parameters or internal temporaries.
 Those structural improvements to the model increased code quality and made it easier to understand.
 As mentioned before, the model does not have the functionality to conduct experiments that were not intended by the creators when writing the model.
-#pagebreak()

 For said experiments, the model had to be able to do two distinct things:

 - Chaining simulation runs, i.e. the final state of the first run is used as the initial state of the next run